ds-suyog/Excel_stock_price_prediction/README.md

 # Excel_stock_price_prediction
-by using neural network plugin, and pitching it against regression results for fun
+by using neural network plugin, and pitching it against regression results for fun... neuroXL plugin for neural network.
+Tookpak plugin for auto-regression